Management FAQs

 • Implementations to avoid future payroll reallocations greater than 90 days

 A written justification is required for all adjustments made to sponsored project grants after the end date regardless of the account to be charged.
 This is to ensure that the University is in compliance with both A-110 and A-21 cost principle requirements.
 The University is responsible for ensuring that costs charged to a sponsored agreement are allowable, allocable, and reasonable under these cost principles.
 According to A-21 a cost is allocable to a sponsored agreement if (1) it is incurred solely to advance the work under the sponsored agreement; (2) it benefits both the sponsored agreement and other work of the institution, in proportions that can be approximated through use of reasonable methods.
-For more information regarding A-21, please visit https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/circulars/A21/a21_2004.pdf.
+For more information regarding A-21, please read whitehouse.gov's Cost Principles for Educational Institutions [PDF].
 In order to be in compliance with these cost principles, the University established a requirement for written justification to ensure that the Principal Investigator is fully aware of all the activities related to his/her project.
 Although Principal Investigators may have administrative staff to assist them with the management of project funds, the ultimate responsibility for the management of the sponsored research award rests with the Principal Investigator.

-To determine the cash payments received on a grant you must log into Web Financials (https://www.drexel.edu/webfinancials/) and go to the “Web*Finance” link.
+To determine the cash payments received on a grant you must log into Web Financials and go to the “Web*Finance” link.
 Click on the “Grant Activity” link and enter the fund number to be queried.
 The next screen will present you with all the activity related to the project.
 At the bottom of the report, you will see the row titled “Total Cash Balance for 2xxxx”.
 Click on “0.00” which should take you to the next page detailing all the invoices sent and payments received.
 If all the payments have been received the cash balance will be zero.

-First log into Web Financials at: https://www.drexel.edu/webfinancials/.
+First log into Web Financials.
 Enter your username and password then select the institution associated with your grant (i.e. Drexel University, Drexel College of Medicine or the Academy of Natural Science).
 Once logged in, click on the Web*Finance link which will bring you to the next page with a list of four options.
 These links will provide you with the necessary information regarding the grant being queried.
 For example, selecting the grant activity link will provide you with all the transactions associated with the fund number entered from inception to the current date.
 Also, by selecting the outstanding encumbrance link, the user will be presented with all the outstanding encumbrances that have not been charged to the grant.

 In order to sign up for Web Finance training you need to be an approved user of Web Finance or Web Salary.
 To qualify for access to Web Financials you must be a Business Administrator or Designee.
 Complete the Web Financials authorization request form for your existing cost center numbers with the required signatures and send to the contact listed on the form.
 The authorization form can be downloaded from the Web Finance login page.
 Once your request has been approved you can go online to HRs’ training request page and sign up for training.

 You can check the general expense balance in Web*Finance under the “Grant Activity” link.
-Log in to (web financials) using your username and password.
+Log in to Web Financials using your username and password.
 Once you are logged in, click on Web*Finance then go to “Grant Activity”.
 Enter the Grant and Fund number associated with your query.
 This will bring you to the next page which shows all the activity for the project.
 At the bottom under the “Account Name” column you will see a category for General Expense (Code 62).
 To find out what your balance is in the General Expense budget, please go to the column at the far right titled “Remaining Balance”.
 This column represents the balance of what was budgeted in general expense versus what was expended.

 The budget request form is the administrative device to request, obtain approval for, and put into place an approved project budget revision.
 A justification is required and the form must be signed by the PI.
 Be aware that changes in project objectives, scope, and or level of effort require amendment of the award agreement and notification of and approval by the awarding agency (it is a condition of the grant or contract).
 Therefore if the budget changes requested represent any of these, inform your Program Administrator in the Office of Research of that fact (rather than merely requesting a budget change).